 - the Professional Gardeners Guild Traineeship is for those who have some voluntary or paid experience.
 The scheme lasts for three years and trainees will receive at least a minimum wage and be provided with rented accommodation.
 Bursary funding is available to cover the costs of relocation.

 Some courses have a minimum entry requirement, such as a Level 2 certificate in horticulture.

+Should you decide you want to change direction, there may be opportunities to transfer to landscape architecture, design and planning, or to move into other areas such as education and the media.
 In the latter, opportunities arise from time to time for researchers or production assistants for gardening and garden design television and radio programmes.